Allan Barcellos

-Allan Barcellos Silveira (born 27 July 1992), is a Brazilian football coach, currently the head coach of São Paulo's under-20 team.
+Allan Barcellos Silveira (born 27 July 1992), is a Brazilian football coach, currently the head coach of Palmeiras' under-20 team.

 Career

-Graduated in physical education from PUC-RS, Barcellos began his career as a coach in the youth sectors of Grêmio FBPA, from 2013 to 2021.
+Graduated in physical education from PUC-RS, Barcellos began his career as a coach in the youth categories of Grêmio, where he worked from 2013 to 2021.

-Barcellos arrived at São Paulo FC in 2022, to command the under-13 team.
-Over the years he was a coach in practically all of the club's categories, arriving in the second half of 2024 in charge of the under-20 squad.
-He stood out for the great reaction obtained in the Brazilian Championship, for reaching the final of the Campeonato Paulista, and for the title in the Copa do Brasil in December.
-In January 2025, he won the main youth category title in Brazilian football, the Copa SP de Futebol Jr.
+Barcellos arrived at São Paulo in 2022, to command the under-13 team.
+He progressed through the club's youth sides, before being appointed head coach of the under-20 squad on 24 May 2024.
+He stood out for the great reaction obtained in the Campeonato Brasileiro Sub-20, and also won the Copa do Brasil Sub-20 in December of that year.

+In January 2025, Barcellos led the under-20s of Tricolor to the main youth category title in Brazilian football, the Copa São Paulo de Futebol Júnior.
+He reached the Campeonato Paulista Sub-20 finals for the second consecutive year, again losing the trophy, before asking to leave the club in March 2026, after not being able to move to the first team.

+On 6 April 2026, Palmeiras announced the signing of Barcellos as their under-20 head coach.